 Please note: The algorithm descriptions in English have been automatically translated.
 Errors may have been introduced in this process.
 For the original descriptions, go to the Dutch version of the Algorithm Register.

-Information Supported Treatment - Short-stay (Schengen) Visa (CDV)
+Information on Supported Treatment – Short-Stay (Schengen) Visa (KVV)

 - Publication category